PrincessMaggy/Afribite/README.md

 - Implemented menu data and image upload to Firebase storage
 - Re-added the custom tailwind css rules to index.css
 - Added structure to store menu items under user-specific categories.
 This improves the overall user experience and ensures data integrity.
+- Added a mobile first edit page to encorage users to edit the menu items whenever they want to make changes to the menu.
+- Fetched Menu items from fireStore and added them to their category pages.

 ### Magali Lapu